The-Cryptography/C_Plus_Plus/Contributing.md

 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.
 If you want to create a new directory, then please check if a similar category has been recently suggested or created by other pull requests.
 - If you have modified/added documentation, please ensure that your language is concise and contains no grammar errors.
 - Do not update README.md along with other changes, first create an issue and then link to that issue in your pull request to suggest specific changes required to README.md
-- The repository follows [Doxygen](https://www.doxygen.nl/manual/docblocks.html) standards and auto-generates the [repo website](https://thealgorithms.github.io/C-Plus-Plus).
+- The repository follows [Doxygen](https://www.doxygen.nl/manual/docblocks.html) standards.
 Please ensure the code is documented in this structure.
 Sample implementation is given below.

 #### Test
 - Make sure to add examples and test cases in your main() function.